Your cart is currently empty!

 My aim was to create Aotearoa’s most trusted gardening resource.
 Now, with a large local following, and growing engagement from Australia and beyond, we’ve not only become the home for gardeners, but for design lovers and nature-inspired creatives too.

-This year (spring 2025) we are bringing Sage Journal to print.
+And this year (spring 2025), we brought Sage Journal to print.

-It will be a publication where knowledge — especially the kind passed down through conversations in the garden — can be shared and preserved.
+It is a publication where knowledge — especially the kind passed down through conversations in the garden — can be shared and preserved.

-Sage Journal will continue these discussions with our ever-growing, like-minded community, and we want you to be part of them.
+Sage Journal aims to continue these discussions with our ever-growing, like-minded community, and we want you to be part of them.

 The design starts with a “horticultural riot” out the front, countered with a restful side passageway.
 The internal courtyard is a space for reflection, accompanied by a more contemporary back garden.
 Designed by Fieldwork.